pmandiola/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

-I am a technology professional and aspiring urban data scientist with over 3 years of experience implementing digital products in the public and private sector.
+I am a technology professional and urban data scientist with 4 years of experience implementing digital products in the public and private sector.
 I am passionate about the power of data, innovation and technology to transform urban life and improve how governments work for their citizens.